 Main hall of the Agora Baths

 The Baths are located near the Commercial Agora and they were redesigned in the Vth century AD.
-Their halls and a nearby garden house some interesting statues and reliefs found in the town.
+Their halls and a nearby garden house some interesting statues and reliefs which were found in the town.

 Sculpture flourished in Asia Minor, especially in the IInd century AD.
 Most of the statues portraying gods or mythological subjects were copies after inferred originals of the 5th century BC.
 Hermes was the God of Trade (in the statue at Side he holds a purse and he wears a "chlamys", the short travellers' cloak) and of Boundaries (he stands next to a Herma, a boundary marker).